 "Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos into order, confusion to clarity..." -Melody Beattie is quoted in the book to have said.

-Small passages, M.J. with sweet guidance reminds you of the ways gratitude boosts health, and suppresses worry.
-She'll aid you to foster the mindset to recognize what is right and working in your life as we move through this devastating time.
+In small passages, M.J. with sweet guidance reminds you of the ways gratitude boosts health and suppresses worry.
+She’ll aid you to foster the mindset to recognize what is right and work in your life as you move through this devastating time.

 Simple Abundance: A Daybook of Comfort and Joy